- What is Form in Art?

 The Five Basic Forms in Nature

-The five basic forms are geometric and mathematical, and geometric forms are frequently described as being “man-made”.
+The five basic forms are geometric and mathematical, and geometric forms are frequently described as “man-made.”
 Regarding objects we typically draw as artists, this is probably accurate.
-However, I don’t want to leave it there because it limits our thinking as makers and creators.
+However, I don’t want to leave it because it limits our thinking as makers and creators.
 Geometric forms are found in nature in a variety of areas.
-So far, I have found that all but one of the five basic forms, the pyramid, occur frequently in nature.
+So far, I have found that all but one of the five basic forms, the pyramid, frequently occur in nature.

-I have only found one example of the pyramid in mineral/gem/crystal formations, and even then it’s still rare.
-Shapes, silhouettes, and forms are all naturally occurring things that can be observed every day in our world.
-Given how much knowledge and inspiration we have always drawn from the natural world, I disagree with the idea that geometric shapes/forms are somehow inherently “man-made”.
+I have only found one example of the pyramid in mineral/gem/crystal formations, and even then, it’s rare.
+Shapes, silhouettes, and forms are all naturally occurring things observed every day in our world.
+Given how much knowledge and inspiration we have always drawn from the natural world, I’m afraid I have to disagree with the idea that geometric shapes/forms are somehow inherently “man-made.”

-If I might briefly digress: Technically, humans are not capable of creating anything entirely on our own because we cannot create something from nothing.
+If I might briefly digress: Technically, humans cannot create anything entirely on our own because we’re unable to create something from nothing.
 We must always rely upon our Earth’s resources as a springboard for anything we make, and those resources have been here far longer than we have.
 Just sayin’.